bhakti2406/Servex_Distributed-Client-Server-System./README.md

-# Distributed Master-Slave Client-Server Architecture
+# Distributed Master-Slave Client-Server System

-This project demonstrates a distributed system using a master-slave (client-server) architecture in Python.
+This project demonstrates a distributed system using a master-slave (client-server) system in Python.
 It supports distributed word count and matrix multiplication operations, leveraging Pyro4 for remote object communication and Google Drive API for file handling.

 ## Features